 (d) that the supply of liquor, whether before, during or after the meal, was subordinate and incidental to the service of a genuine meal.

-[Section 52 amended by No. 84 of 2004 s.
+[Section 52 amended: No. 84 of 2004 s.
 80.]

 53. Restaurant licence and extended trading permit, effect of may be restricted as to selling liquor with meals